 There are a range of treatment options for chronic middle ear disease depending on the underlying cause, the severity of the symptoms, and your age.

-For more complicated conditions, surgery may be recommended to provide a positive long-term solution.
-Surgical options include:
+In these cases, surgery may be recommended to provide a positive long-term solution.
+Options include: